 |4.
 GENERAL.
 All papers must be in English and must be in the work of a single author.|

 Papers will be reviewed and judged by a panel consisting of the University Library Committee, the Assistant Dean of Special Collections, and referees designated by the panel.
 Papers will be judged on the quality of research, clarity and writing skill.
 The majority of primary source materials used to write a paper must reflect utilization of materials held in the Special Collections Department of Dupré Library.
 Papers that do not meet this criterion will be disqualified.
-That paper which in the opinion of the panel, most merits the Jefferson Caffery Research Award, is announced in April.
+That paper which in the opinion of the panel, most merits the Jefferson Caffery Research Award, is announced by March 27, 2015.
 Those reviewing the submissions will be guided by a rubric which is available in this guide.
 However, the panel may, at its option, decide that none of the submitted papers meet the criteria and standards of the Competition, and that the award is to be returned to the Fund for reinvestment.

 Special Collections Department of Edith Garland Dupré Library